-33. This indicator identifies the trend in net financing costs (borrowing costs less investment income) against net revenue income.
+36. This indicator identifies the trend in net financing costs (borrowing costs less investment income) against net revenue income.
 The purpose of the indicator is to show how the proportion of net income used to pay for financing costs (a credit indicates interest earned rather than cost) is changing over time.
-The trend below is consistent with the fact that our treasury investments will decline initially due to non-treasury investments in Cotgrave Masterplan/Phase 2, Industrial units at Moorbridge, and other Asset Investment Strategy investments and capital commitments (Crematorium and Bingham Hub).
+The trend below reflects the decision to temporarily remove the voluntary element of the amount charged to revenue in 2022/23 and 2023/24, to set aside a provision for repaying external borrowing.
+Treasury investments will benefit in the interim years despite non-treasury capital commitments in the Crematorium and Bingham Hub.